OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-building-a-3d-like-card-with-css/README.md

+# 🐞 CSS Challenge:  Building a 3D-like Card with CSS

 This challenge focuses on creating a visually appealing card with a subtle 3D effect using only CSS.
 We'll achieve this through clever use of box-shadow, transforms, and gradients.
 No JavaScript required!
 This example uses plain CSS3; a Tailwind CSS version would be very similar, just leveraging Tailwind's utility classes instead of writing the CSS properties directly.